AndresBriC/FishHabitGame/README.md

 I will be using Azure once I mount the project online.

+Pre-commit hooks are used to lint and format Python with Ruff and SQL with sqlfluff.

+These standards are checked when pushing or doing a PR to main using github actions.

 ## Prototype scope

 For the prototype, I want to test the effectiveness of having a recurring and "tangible" reason to come back to an action on the daily.
 Also seeing if the idea even works.